We provide alternative therapy for children (0-12years old) with behavioral and cognitive challenges.

-I specialise in treating children on two different tracks: children on the autism spectrum (i.e. Aspergers, PDD-NOS) and children suffering from trauma related disorders (ie. depression, bipolar and anxiety).
+I can treat anyone but I specialise in treating children on two different tracks: children on the autism spectrum (i.e. Aspergers, PDD-NOS) and children suffering from trauma related disorders (ie. depression, bipolar and anxiety).
 In my trauma work, I focus on attachment issues and use play and Emotional Freedom Tapping (EFT) therapy; EFT is an evidence based approach to trauma treatment.

 Where I have worked

 I have worked with children in various clinical and non-clinical settings in the US, West Europe and East Asia, including in psychiatric institutions, summer camps and schools/ day treatment centres.
 Currently, I am practicing in The Hague, The Netherlands, but also serving surrounding areas: Rijswijk, Rotterdam, Amsterdam, Haarlem, Delft, Voorburg, Leiderdorp, Oegstgeest & Voorschoten.